Jimmy Hughes (British musician): Biography

 In 1980, having turned down audition requests from Woody Woodmansey, Alex Chilton's Big Star, and Marco Pirroni of Adam and the Ants, he joined Ian Broudie's band Original Mirrors, playing on an album and two singles including "Dancing with the Rebels".
-In 1981, he joined Department S, in time to play on their unreleased album Sub-Stance, produced by David Tickle.
+In 1981, he joined Department S, best known for their debut single, "Is Vic There?", in time to play on their unreleased album Sub-Stance, produced by David Tickle.

 Hughes' subsequent work includes taking part in the first rock tour of the Middle East with the theatre rock band Famous Names; guesting on tracks for Paul Simonon's brother Nick Simonon's rockabilly band Whirlwind; Alan Wilder's solo album Hydrology Parts 1 and 2; as writer and performer on Paradise Now for the Norwegian rock band Oceans Apart; television appearances with La Toya Jackson; and playing with a diverse range of musicians including Mick Jagger, Jeff Beck, members of Cameo, Black, Greg Phillinganes, and Omar Hakim.

 Hughes' own band Boardwalk Isabella released the Clear the Decks EP in 2015 and the single "Freedom (Step Up My Desire)" in 2016.

 Jimmy Hughes toured the UK with the Bee Gees' musical and West End hit,You Win Again throughout 2017 before becoming bass player and MD to Serbian band, The Gift, based in Belgrade.